HomeNewsBotswana's Lesedi Power Project update

 TLOU Energy to raise US $2.6m for Lesedi power project

 TLOU Energy is planning to raise US $2.6m for the Lesedi power project in Botswana.
-The funds are expected to go towards the construction of a 66KV transmission line from the project to the existing electricity grid at Serowe, and towards field operating costs and ancillary equipment.
+The funds are expected to go toward the construction of a 66KV transmission line from the project to the existing electricity grid at Serowe and toward field operating costs and ancillary equipment.

 Funding discussions

-However, the company confirmed that their investment committee and board had discussed and were favourably disposed to Tlou’s proposal.
+However, the company confirmed that their investment committee and the board had discussed and were favorably disposed to Tlou’s proposal.
 They were proceeding to get a third-party technical review of the project as part of their due diligence process.
 Once the report is assessed an investment decision can be made.

 April 2021

-Financing of Lesedi power project in Botswana almost finalized
+Financing of the Lesedi power project in Botswana is almost finalized

 The Company is seeking project finance to build infrastructure to connect the Lesedi power project to the existing electricity grid in Botswana.
 This infrastructure includes transmission lines, electrical substations as well as the installation of gas and solar generation assets.